A Guide to the Elevator Industry Aptitude Test (EIAT): Examples & Tips

 You can retake it during the next recruitment period but you may have to wait several months for it to open.
 Use this waiting period to prepare better and ensure that you get the highest mark possible on the test next time.

-Tips to Prepare for the EIATPrepare for EIAT Test
+How to Prepare for the EIAT

 While all three sections have multiple-choice questions, due to the different nature of the segments, there are some notable differences in the test formats.

 For example, in the reading comprehension segment, the question format will be focused on assessing whether you can understand the question in a particular context.